 - Strategies for keeping workers in their designated workspaces

 - Tips for screening and conducting temperature checks with employees

 - Why employers should develop a team of professionals to monitor, assess, and implement new COVID-19 safety strategies as they become available

 How construction employees and visitors can protect themselves during COVID-19:

 - Proactive measures to monitor one’s own health and protect team members

 - What construction employees should do if they think they have been exposed to COVID-19

 - Personal protective equipment considerations for on-site construction crew members

 - Recommendations for restructuring weekly toolbox talks and all-hands meetings to ensure team safety

-- How virtual technology can be used for project tracking to reduce visitors
+- How employers can use virtual technology for project tracking to reduce visitors

-Download our “Returning To Work: Construction Environment” guidance document today to learn more about how to safely reopen construction sites and resume construction work with COVID-19 considerations in mind.
+Download our “Returning To Work: Construction Environment” guidance document today to learn more about safely reopening construction sites and resume construction work with COVID-19 considerations in mind.